h2r/ein/README.md

 Make sure that **data_directory/class_name** is the FULL PATH to an existing directory.

 This should open two windows.
-The first is the view through your kinect, augmented with information, called "Object Viewer".
+The first is the view through your Kinect, augmented with information, called "Object Viewer".
 The second is an eerie green interpretation of the view called "Density Viewer".

 Look at the Object Viewer.